famu/Kmeans---Machine-Learning/README.md

 # Kmeans---Machine-Learning
 Implementation of Kmeans Algorithm for clustering or categorization of data points.
-Data points should be in input.txt file with x and y coordinates in a single line.
+Data points are in the code contained in two dimensional array for x and y coordinates.